avierstr/amplicon_sorter/README.md

 # amplicon_sorter

-Sorts amplicons from Nanopore sequencing data based on similarity, creates groups with highly similar sequences and create the consensus sequence for each group of sequences.
+A tool for reference-free sorting of ONT sequenced amplicons based on their similarity in sequence and length and for building solid consensus sequences.
+The limit for separating closely related species within a sample is currently around 95 - 96%.

 For more detailed explanation, please read [Amplicon_sorter_manual.pdf](https://github.com/avierstr/amplicon_sorter/blob/master/Amplicon_sorter_manual.pdf).